Contest to choose Country Days parade grand marshal

 According to Candy Hente, Farmington Regional Chamber of Commerce executive director, there is already a contest online for the biggest event the organization puts on during the year.

-East Missouri Action Agency – A non-profit organization that provides assistance to low-income individuals and families in a service area via five basic program components: Family Intake, Assessment and Referral, Community Outreach, Emergency Assistance, Family Support, and Self-Help Programs.
+East Missouri Action Agency (EMAA) is a non-profit organization that provides assistance to low-income individuals and families in a service area via five basic program components: Family Intake, Assessment and Referral, Community Outreach, Emergency Assistance, Family Support, and Self-Help Programs.
 EMAA also facilitates the Head Start Program, housing assistance, Women's Wellness Clinic and weatherization assistance.

 People are also reading…

-United Way of St. Francois County – A non-profit organization that raises money to provide grants for agencies that provide basic human services to the people of St. Francois County.
+United Way of St. Francois County is a non-profit organization that raises money to provide grants for agencies that provide basic human services to the people of St. Francois County.

-Help the Hungry Bake Sale – An annual bake sale that has raised more than $637,000 over the past 14 years for two Farmington food pantries — the Ministerial Alliance and St. Vincent De Paul.
+Help the Hungry Bake Sale is an annual bake sale that has raised more than $637,000 over the past 14 years for two Farmington food pantries — the Ministerial Alliance and St. Vincent De Paul.
 The event typically takes place on the Saturday prior to Thanksgiving in the St. Joseph Catholic School gymnasium in Farmington.

 The winning organization will receive $400 from C & C Suppliers and also lead the SERVPRO Country Days Parade as grand marshal.